Kimserey/BlogArchive/20191125_entity_framework_gotchas.md

 return await query.ToListAsync();
 ```

+We are executing a query and using `.Contains(string, StringComparison.OrdinalIgnoreCase)`, the compiler allows us to write it as it is valid code and Entity Framework runs properly.
+But if we look at the logs, we'll see a warning:

 ```c#
 warn: Microsoft.EntityFrameworkCore.Query[20500]
       The LINQ expression 'where [p].Title.Contains(__title_2, OrdinalIgnoreCase)' could not be translated and will be evaluated locally.
 ```

+This indicates that the `where` clause will be executed locally therefore all elements that satisfy `p.BlogId == blogId && p.AuthorId == authorId` will be fetched locally then filtered locally, in log we can see the query:

 ```c#
 info: Microsoft.EntityFrameworkCore.Database.Command[20101]